Fermium/data-chan/docs/docs/build.md

 * [tdm-gcc](http://tdm-gcc.tdragon.net/)
 * [grep for windows](http://www.wingrep.com/)

-Either if you are using Linux, MacOS or Windows, if you plan to use the Atmega32u4 or any other AVR microcontroller you will need a [USBASP](http://www.fischl.de/usbasp/) to program the microcontroller and [AVRDUDE](http://www.nongnu.org/avrdude/) to drive it.
+If you are planning to use the Atmega32u4 or any other AVR microcontroller, you will need an [USBASP](http://www.fischl.de/usbasp/) to program the MCU and [AVRDUDE](http://www.nongnu.org/avrdude/) to drive it.

-Because you'll be able to use the pre-burned bootloader only once!
+You'll be able to use the bootloader shipped with your device only once!